Information Linkages and Capacity Building (ILC) program

 From mid-2020, ILC is transitioning from the National Disability Insurance Agency (NDIA) to the Department of Social Services (DSS).

-With this transfer, funding for ILC will be aligned with the National Disability Strategy, ensuring a strong alignment with other national programs including disability employment services, disability advocacy, the new Disability Information Gateway and the recently reformed Carer Gateway.
+With this transfer, ILC will be aligned with the National Disability Strategy, ensuring a strong alignment with other national programs including disability employment services, disability advocacy, the new Disability Information Gateway and the recently reformed Carer Gateway.

 ILC comprises four programs: